-• CRC has an office in Carlsbad with resident staff providing case management services to Carlsbad residents • CRC partners with affordable housing complexes in Carlsbad including La Costa Paloma, Cassia Heights, Hunter's Point, Glen Ridge, Laurel Tree, and Mariposa Apartments, providing outreach to low-income households and receiving referrals from apartment managers for households that are struggling to pay rent • CRC provides economically vulnerable low-income households with food programs, financial literacy and employment assistance, intensive case management, and other social services that help families remain stably housed
+CRC has an onice in Carisbad wini resident sam providing case management services to Carisbad residents CRC partners with affordable housing complexes in Carisbad including La Costa Paloma, Cassia Heights, Hunter's Point, Glen Ridge, Laurel Tree, and Mariposa Apartments, providing outreach to low-income households and receiving referrals from apartment managers for households that are struggling to pay rent CRC partners with affordable low-income households with food programs, financial literacy and employment assistance, intensive case management, and other social services that help families remain stably housed CRC has an ongoing Rapid Rehousing program with the City of Carisbad

-• CRC has an ongoing Rapid Rehousing program with the City of Carlsbad • CRC has a resale store in Carlsbad available to Carlsbad residents.
+• CRC has an ongoing Rapid Rehousing program with the City of Carisbaa • CRC has a resale store in Carisbad available to Carisbad residents.
 Participants receive household essentials and quality clothing.
-The community at large contributes to the efforts to support Carlsbad residents
+The community at large contributes to the efforts to support Carisbad residents • CRC has a resale store in Carisbad available to Carisbad residents.
+Participants receive household essentials and quality clothing.
+The community at large contributes to the efforts to support Carisbad residents